 Maybe in Android app development, Your Java skills are of no use in the coming 4 or 5 years but apart from Android Apps development, there are many things that only Java can do and a good Experience of Java can land you on a high Paid Job.

 And If you are a complete beginner and want to develop Android App, in this case, experience developers suggest that you should have some knowledge of Java before you use Kotlin it really helps to learn Kotlin easily. so let’s discuss the difference between Java vs Kotlin.

-Java is a high-level programming language and one of the widely used programming language.
-In the past 6 years, it is mostly used for Android Smartphones and many GUI based Application for Desktop.
+Java is a high-level programming language and one of the widely used programming languages.
+In the past 6 years, it is mostly used for Android Smartphones and many GUI-based Applications for Desktop.
 It is developed by James Gosling back in 1995.

 Java is a pure Object-oriented and Independent programming language so as It said for Java “Write Once, Run Anywhere”.